markostanimirovic/re-streamer/README.md

 ### Stream

 `stream` is a major type of this library.
-Let's dive deep into it through the simple example.
+Let's dive deep into it through the example.
 First, we need to create the fruits stream.

 ```clojure